wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.1.8 - 2015/05/18 =
+* Tweak - Change Slider Skins Control and Pager setting default to OFF
+* Tweak - Control and pager CSS only loads from the footer when those settings are switched ON
+* Credit - Thanks to Kent for raising the issue attention https://a3rev.com/forums/topic/prev-next-pause-appears-when-page-refreshes/

 = 1.1.7 - 2015/05/14 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.2
 * Tweak - Update cycle2 script to latest version 2.1.6